maurosorrentino/serverless-MVP-app/readme.md

   - Applies Terraform changes automatically
 - **Checks:** Basic tests.

 Additionally, GitHub Actions environments have been configured (e.g., dev), each containing a secret named AWS_ROLE_ARN.
 The CI/CD workflows assume this secret is available so they can dynamically assume the correct AWS IAM role for that environment.
 This allows us to reuse the same Terraform code across all environments without needing separate configuration files.

+The deployment workflow can be triggered manually or automatically when creating a Git tag starting with v (tagging only works for prod environment).
+The default deployment environment is dev, but you can choose which environment to deploy to when manually running the pipeline.

 ### Rollback Strategy
 - Lambda functions are versioned using **semantic versioning** (e.g., 1.0.0, 1.0.1).